-Most children find it difficult to quieten their mind and focus within themselves.
+Most children find it difficult to quieten their mind and focus.
 This is the perfect pose to silence the mind and improve concentration.

 This is the natural resting pose of children less than two years old.
 It is an extremely relaxing asana.

 This is a simple yet powerful asana.
 It helps to achieve correct posture and strengthens the body.